maurergroup/md_tian2/README.md

 		y) maxit: maximum number of iterations during fit
-		z) nthreads: number of threads used for fitting aa) adsorption_distance: define distance of projectile to surface (start and end) to get interaction time ab) rng_type: we have two types of RNG, default is 1 if you give no keyword ac) debug: debugging, only interesting for developers
+		z) nthreads: number of threads used for fitting aa) adsorption_distance: define distance of projectile to surface (start and end) to get interaction time ab) rng_type: we have two types of RNG namely global and traj_id, default is traj_id if no keyword is given ac) debug: debugging, developers only; followed by the pes name this enables pes specific debug information

         Annotations to points from list: